KP1709/DigitalProfileCardMaker/README.md

 - Users can select a photo from their device to use.
 - An icon can be included at the bottom of the card if users chose so.
 - Users have freedom over the colours they pick for the header, card background and image border.
+- Responsive design so the page can be displayed on different devices.

 ## 📚 Resources used
 - Understanding colour input - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color